stupidsing/suite/README.md

 and imports the project into any workspace.

-### I get stack overflow error when running org.instructionexecutor test cases.
-What can I do?

-Eclipse -> Window -> Preferences -> Java -> Installed JREs -> (Your JRE)
--> Edit -> Default VM Arguments -> Enter "-Xss2m"

-or use a 64-bit JVM

 ### How to evaluate logical programs?

 printf '? dump something, nl' | ./run.sh --quiet